 Impact of COVID-19.
-Our business has been adversely affected by the COVID-19 pandemic, and we expect that it will continue to be adversely affected by related societal and economic changes.
+Our business was adversely affected by the COVID-19 pandemic, and we expect that it will continue to be adversely affected by the societal and economic changes arising out of the pandemic.
 Although interest rates have increased from their pandemic lows, a majority of our members' HSA cash is deposited with our Depository Partners pursuant to contracts that have fixed interest rate terms, typically ranging from three to five years, which reduces the short-term impact of an increase or decline in prevailing interest rates on our custodial revenue.
-As a result, the yield we currently receive from our Depository Partners remains significantly below the levels seen before the pandemic.
-Our financial results related to certain of our products have also been adversely affected, such as commuter benefits, due to many of our members working from home during the outbreak, and the "work from home" trend, or hybrid work environments, may continue indefinitely.
-In particular, decisions by employers to delay return-to-office plans for their employees has continued to delay the recovery of use of these commuter benefits.
-We have also seen a negative impact on the financial results related to our COBRA product, as the Employee Benefits Security Administration provided disaster relief in the form of an indefinite extension to the required timeline for participants to make COBRA elections, which we believe has resulted in fewer COBRA elections by our members because they have more time to assess the cost of their out-of-pocket expenses against the cost of COBRA premiums.
-During the initial stages of the COVID-19 pandemic, and during subsequent increases in COVID-19 cases, we saw a negative impact on our members' spend on healthcare, which negatively impacted both our interchange revenue and service revenue.
-We may be unable to meet our service level commitments to our Clients as a result of disruptions to our work force and disruptions to third-party contracts that we rely on to provide our services.
-The extent to which the COVID-19 pandemic, its resulting societal and economic impact, and any other longer lasting impacts on the usage of our services will continue to negatively impact our business remains highly uncertain and as a result may have a material adverse impact on our business and financial results.
+As a result, the average annualized yield we currently receive from our Depository Partners remains below the levels seen immediately before the pandemic due to the HSA cash that was deposited with them during the pandemic.
+Our financial results related to certain of our products were adversely affected, such as commuter benefits, due to "work from home" and hybrid work environments, which have continued and may continue indefinitely.
+We saw a negative impact on the financial results related to our COBRA product, as the Employee Benefits Security Administration provided disaster relief in the form of an extension to the required timeline for participants to make COBRA elections, which we believe resulted in fewer COBRA elections by our members because they had more time to assess the cost of their out-of-pocket expenses against the cost of COBRA premiums.
+The national emergency under which the disaster relief was provided ended in April 2023; however, the extent to which COBRA elections will return to their prior levels, if at all, remains uncertain, During the initial stages of the COVID-19 pandemic, and during subsequent increases in COVID-19 cases, we saw a negative impact on our members' spend on healthcare, which negatively impacted both our interchange revenue and service revenue.
+In the event of further outbreaks, we may be unable to meet our service level commitments to our Clients as a result of disruptions to our workforce and disruptions to third-party contracts that we rely on to provide our services.
+The extent to which the societal and economic changes arising out of the COVID-19 pandemic, including any longer lasting impacts on the usage of our services, will continue to negatively impact our business remains highly uncertain and as a result may have a material adverse impact on our business and financial results.